-2. The Canadian Curling Association may designate a specific activity or activities as mandatory professional development in any context, but must also provide coaches in that context the opportunity to choose other activities to complete the remaining required professional development for the certification renewal period.
+2. Curling Canada may designate a specific activity or activities as mandatory professional development in any context, but must also provide coaches in that context the opportunity to choose other activities to complete the remaining required professional development for the certification renewal period.

 3. A coach will have the full period of their valid certification to accumulate the total required professional development credits.

 4. A coach must complete the required professional development within the valid certification period to renew their certification.

 5. Only those professional development credits entered in a coach’s record on the NCCP database will be used to determine whether the coach meets the context-specific requirements within the current certification period of valid certification.